triton-inference-server/server/docs/quickstart.rst

 After the build completes follow these steps to run the server and the example client applications.

-#. :ref:`Run the inference server <section-run-tensorrt-inference-server>`.
+#. :ref:`Run the inference server <section-quickstart-run-tensorrt-inference-server>`.
-#. :ref:`Verify that the server is running correct <section-verify-inference-server-status>`.
+#. :ref:`Verify that the server is running correct <section-quickstart-verify-inference-server-status>`.
-#. :ref:`Get the example client applications <section-getting-the-examples>`.
+#. :ref:`Get the example client applications <section-quickstart-getting-the-examples>`.
-#. :ref:`Run the image classification example <section-running-the-image-classification-example>`.
+#. :ref:`Run the image classification example <section-quickstart-running-the-image-classification-example>`.

-.. _section-run-tensorrt-inference-server:
+.. _section-quickstart-run-tensorrt-inference-server:

 Run TensorRT Inference Server
 -----------------------------